-This topic describes how to use the TimescaleDB plug-in on an ApsaraDB RDS for PostgreSQL instance.
-The TimescaleDB plug-in supports the automatic sharding, efficient writes, retrieval, and near real-time aggregation of time series data.
+This topic describes how to use the TimescaleDB extension on an ApsaraDB RDS for PostgreSQL instance.
+The TimescaleDB extension supports the automatic sharding, efficient writes, retrieval, and near real-time aggregation of time series data.

-ApsaraDB RDS for PostgreSQL supports only the open source TimescaleDB plug-in and may not support specific advanced features due to license issues.
+ApsaraDB RDS for PostgreSQL supports only the open source TimescaleDB extension and may not support specific advanced features due to license issues.
 For more information, see TimescaleDB.

 - Your RDS instance runs PostgreSQL 11, PostgreSQL 12, or PostgreSQL 13.

-Note If your RDS instance runs PostgreSQL 13, the minor engine version of your RDS instance must be 20211130 or a later version.
+Note If your RDS instance runs PostgreSQL 13, the minor engine version of your RDS instance must be 20211130 or later.
 For more information about how to update the minor engine version, see Update the minor engine version of an ApsaraDB RDS for PostgreSQL instance.

-- Add timescaledb to the value of the shared_preload_libraries parameter.
+- timescaledb is added to the value of the shared_preload_libraries parameter.

-You can add timescaledb to the value of the shared_preload_libraries parameter in the ApsaraDB RDS console or by using the ApsaraDB RDS API.
+You can add timescaledb to the value of the shared_preload_libraries parameter in the ApsaraDB RDS console or by using an ApsaraDB RDS API operation.
 For more information, see Manage the parameters of an ApsaraDB RDS for PostgreSQL instance.

 ERROR: could not access file "$libdir/timescaledb-1.3.0": No such file or directory

-To resolve the error, you must execute the following SQL statement on your RDS instance to update the TimescaleDB plug-in:
+To resolve the issue, you must execute the following SQL statement on your RDS instance to update the TimescaleDB extension:

 alter extension timescaledb update;

 Use pgAdmin to connect to your RDS instance.
 For more information, see Connect to an ApsaraDB RDS for PostgreSQL instance.
-Then, execute the following statement to create the TimescaleDB plug-in:
+Then, execute the following statement to create the TimescaleDB extension:

 CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;